robinwyss/appsec_scripts/README.md

 -e ENVIRONMENT, --env ENVIRONMENT   The Dynatrace Environment to use (e.g. https://xxxyyyyy.live.dynatrace.com)
 -t TOKEN, --token TOKEN             The Dynatrace API Token to use (e.g. dt0c01.XXX...)
 -l LIBRARY, --library LIBRARY       Filter resulsts by a specific library (e.g. org.apache.logging.log4j), matches the libraries with a startsWith
 -v, --vulnerabilities               Flag specifying if the vulnerabilites for each library should be retrieved
+-i, --hostIds                       Optional flat to specify the hostIds for which the information should be retrieved (if ommited all hosts will be included).
+Multiple IDs can be specified, sparated by ',' (no spaces)
 ```

 #### Examples